V4UIDev/winky-rp-rs/README.md

 ### Executing program

-* To flash the Pi Pico H (Using a micro-USB cable), plug it into the computer whilst holding down the BOOTSEL button
+* To flash the Pi Pico H/W (Using a micro-USB cable), plug it into the computer whilst holding down the BOOTSEL button
-* Then in your terminal run `cargo run --release --bin winky`
+* Then in your terminal run `cargo run --release --bin winky` for the Pi Pico H
+* For the Pi Pico W run `cargo run --release --bin winky_wifi`

 ## Authors